Intron-A (Powder for Injection)

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take Intron-A with all of your drugs and health problems.
+You must check to make sure that it is safe for you to take Intron-A (interferon alfa-2b powder for injection) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Intron-A?

-- Tell all of your health care providers that you take Intron-A. This includes your doctors, nurses, pharmacists, and dentists.
+- Tell all of your health care providers that you take Intron-A (interferon alfa-2b powder for injection).
+This includes your doctors, nurses, pharmacists, and dentists.

 - Tell your doctor if you have signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.